Evolutionary rescue

 Evolutionary rescue is a process by which a population—that would have gone extinct in the absence of evolution—persists due to natural selection acting on heritable variation.
-Coined by Gomulkiewicz & Holt in 1995, evolutionary rescue was described as a continuously changing environment predicted to appear as a stable lag of the mean trait value behind a moving environmental optimum, where the rate of evolution and change in the environment are equal.
-Evolutionary rescue is often confused with two other commonplace forms of rescue: genetic rescue and demographic rescue-in nature due to overlapping similarities.
+Coined by Gomulkiewicz and Holt in 1995, evolutionary rescue was described as a continuously changing environment predicted to appear as a stable lag of the mean trait value behind a moving environmental optimum, where the rate of evolution and change in the environment are equal.
+Evolutionary rescue is often confused with two other commonplace forms of rescue—genetic rescue and demographic rescue—in nature due to overlapping similarities.
 Figure 1 highlights the different pathways that result in their respective rescue.

 History

 The earliest recorded observation of the concept of evolutionary rescue was made by English philosophers Haldane in 1937 and Simpson who tossed around the idea of how populations might evolve in response to changes in their environment.
 In 1995, Gomulkiewicz & Holt observed the population dynamics of two processes: the exponential decline of sensitive types and the exponential increase in resistant types.
 Orr & Unckless (2014) then furthered Gomulkiewicz & Holt's work by describing these processes together to create the U-shaped abundance trajectory.
 In the changing world, evolutionary rescue is described as the phenotypes/genotypes of a population adapting to its environment under the threat of extinction by increasing the frequency of adaptive alleles.